-The company divides its investment properties into land and buildings relating to retirement village units and community facilities.
+The company divides its investment properties into land and buildings relating to the resthome, retirement village units and community facilities.
 These are intended to be held long term, to earn rental income and capital appreciation.

 Investment properties are initially recorded at cost.
-Subsequent to initial recognition, investment properties are revalued on an annual basis and restated at fair value.
-Fair value is determined by an independent registered valuer, using the discounted cash flow approach in accordance with NZ IAS 40 and NZ IFRS 13: Investment Properties.
+Subsequent to initial recognition, investment properties are revalued on an annual basis and restated at fair value, as determined by an independent registered valuer up to the year ended 31 March 2019.
+For the year ended 31 March 2020 the director has undertaken a directors valuation (See note 11.2).